 We met with IDEO designer Matt Adams to learn about his team’s efforts to pioneer a new voting experience in collaboration with Los Angeles County.
 L.A.
 County and IDEO set out to build a voting experience accessible to all—a system that meets the extraordinarily diverse needs of the county’s 5 million registered voters: individuals with literacy challenges, hearing and vision impairment, and supporting 10 different languages.

 Matt discusses L.A.
 County’s determination to create a voting system that works for everyone and how IDEO used design thinking, empathic exercises, and prototyping to help the county create a new system that accommodates their voters and is adaptable for the future.
-To learn more about how to conduct empathic user research exercises, prototype and iterate check out our Insights for Innovation and From Ideas to Action courses respectively.
+Learn more about conducting empathic user research, prototyping, and iterating in our Insights for Innovation and From Ideas to Action courses.

 Tell us a bit about what you’re currently doing at IDEO.